Facebook Pixel

 Regular Season + Postseason Grade: 82.7 (B-; 6th)

 After a wobble in the middle of the season, the Detroit Lions’ offensive line has finished the season strongly, ranking sixth after clinching the division in Week 18.
-They are fourth over the last four weeks, and that includes a D- performance against the Bills in Week 15.
+They were fourth over their last four weeks, and that includes a D- performance against the Bills in Week 15.
 Finishing with a B- against a very good Minnesota Vikings defense is also a huge credit to this group.

 The Lions rank 12th and 16th in PBWR and RBWR, respectively, and are 11th in pressure rate (32.6%).
 Yet, they’re second in RBYBC/rush (1.08).
 Detroit’s pass-blocking numbers are helped by the fact that Jared Goff is in the top 10 in time to throw (2.71).

-Where the Lions’ pass blocking has excelled is against the blitz.
+Where the Lions’ pass blocking excelled was against the blitz.
 Goff is 10th in the NFL in time to throw against the blitz, but the line ranks seventh in pressure rate (37.1%) and fifth in sack rate (5.2%).
 Intriguingly, they actually have negative splits when not facing the blitz, ranking ninth in time to throw and 12th and 13th in pressure rate and sack rate, respectively.

 When the competition ramps up, Detroit’s line has tended to struggle, but finishing well against the Vikings will have helped alleviate some of those concerns.